danmilneusw/03-Level-of-Detail/README.md

 - Learn some examples of LOD
 - Implement LOD inside Unity
 - Learn to use the Unity Memory Profiler
+- Learn to profile a build and monitor GPU usage

 ## Discrete Level of Detail (DLOD)
 Discrete Level of Detail, or DLOD, is an optimisation technique where various models are created to represent the same object.
 The highest quality model is typically created first, then variations of lower and lower quality copies are created.
 Code is implemented to change the model in use based on factors defined by the developer, such as distance from the camera.